Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Toy Experiment

+Figure~\ref{fig5}(b) plots the average maximum reward, average wall-clock time, and computational budget for each method.
+Based on the average maximum reward, the results were as follows: True demand -122.98, RL-PPO -180.29, ST-BO (5min) -236.27, ST-BO (5sec) -1,996.84, SQ-BO (5min) -294.02, SQ-BO (5sec) -2,096.76, ST-SPSA (5min) -848.22, ST-DE (5min) -380.29, and ST-CMA-ES (5min) -270.44.
+This result indicates that our method achieves a 23.69\% improvement over the existing method with the best performance in reducing link-flow errors (-236.27 to -180.29).
+DRL requires numerous interactions with the environment, resulting in a high computational budget.
+However, when utilizing the PPO algorithm, multiple interactions can be performed in parallel within a single policy, leading to low wall-clock time.
+As a result, the proposed method achieved both minimal wall-clock time and maximum reward.

 As emphasized in the early part of this paper, results reveal various limitations of existing methods.
-First, ST‑BO (5sec) showed the worst performance, contrasting with ST‑BO (5min) showing the second‑best.
+First, ST-BO (5sec) showed nearly the worst performance, contrasting with ST-BO (5min) showing the second-best.
 This highlights the complexity of the simultaneous optimization approach, where all decision variables are estimated simultaneously despite a 60-fold increase in dimension.
-Second, SQ‑BO (5min) performed worse than ST‑BO (5min), suggesting that, when the input dimension is small, exploring all decision variables simultaneously to avoid credit assignment is more appropriate than myopically estimating the O‑D matrix.
-Finally, SQ‑BO (5sec) and ST‑BO (5sec) show that reducing the temporal input unit is disadvantageous.
+Second, SQ-BO (5min) performed worse than ST-BO (5min), suggesting that, when the input dimension is small, exploring all decision variables simultaneously to avoid credit assignment is more appropriate than myopically estimating the OD matrix.
+Finally, SQ-BO (5sec) and ST-BO (5sec) show that reducing the temporal input unit is disadvantageous.
 Our method solves the DODE problem in microscopic traffic simulation by using an MDP formulation and DRL, while reducing the temporal input unit and achieving the best performance by adjusting demand at a higher resolution.

-\textbf{Figure 6} presents scatter plots of data reproduced by the method.
+Figure~\ref{fig6} presents scatter plots of data reproduced by the method.
 The x-axis of each subplot represents the ground-truth value, and the y-axis represents the simulated value.